“The Betavoltaic Battery Solution”

 State-of-the-art conventional chemical battery technology can provide long-term power to devices for only a few years at best and primarily in optimal environments.
 Environmental factors including temperature, humidity, altitude, ocean depths, high amplitude vibration and extended (decadal) time periods continue to bestow adverse affects upon battery performance.

-Advancements in betavoltaic technology have evolved to the point where some of the shortcomings associated with conventional power solutions can now be circumvented.
+Advancements in betavoltaic battery technology have evolved to the point where some of the shortcomings associated with conventional power solutions can now be circumvented.
 These advances provide a source of continuous nanowatt-to-microwatt battery power that is resistant to a broad range of temperatures and other environmental conditions for extended periods of 20 or more years.

 The energy source for this betavoltaic technology is Tritium, which is a beta particle (electron) emitting radioisotope of hydrogen.
 Tritium can be safely and effectively introduced into small sealed battery devices that harvest power and produce electrical current.